Oval Office grandfather clock

-The Seymour tall case clock in the White House, more commonly known as the Oval Office grandfather clock, is an 8 ft 10 in longcase clock, made between 1795 and 1805 in Boston by John and Thomas Seymour, and has been located in the Oval Office since 1975.
+The Seymour tall case clock in the White House, more commonly known as the Oval Office grandfather clock, is an 8 ft 10 in grandfather clock, made between 1795 and 1805 in Boston by John and Thomas Seymour, and has been located in the Oval Office since 1975.
 Since the presidency of Gerald Ford it has remained one of the few constant features in the office, throughout several renovations.

 Features

 Made of mahogany, it features "crotch birch and satinwood veneers", a "double lunette inlay", and a movement likely made by James Doull of Charlestown, Massachusetts.
 According to a memo prepared for First Lady Betty Ford in 1975, the previous First Lady Patricia Nixon "... was partially gifted (and partially purchased) the 'wonderful collection of very beautiful and rather feminine American furniture' by the Seymours from Boston's Vernon Stoneman in 1972."
 Since installation in the Oval Office, it has been at the room's northeast corner (between the visiting guests' door from the Personal Secretary's office and the portal to the West Colonnade).
 Immigrants from England, the Seymours (father and son) are considered master cabinetmakers in the federal style.
 They perfected their craft in New England during "one of the most pivotal chapters in American history" to create "truly iconic pieces of American furniture".
 Its commercial value has been estimated at $100,000.
 An almost identical Seymour clock of the same period and materials is in the collection of the Metropolitan Museum of Art.